Sush1090/ThermoCycleSim.jl/README.md

 ## Phase Diagram Plotting

-As of now the direct plotting of T-S a,d P-H phase digram of the cycle is provided.
-It requires the `system` to have the first as `MassSource(...)` and last variable as `MassSink(...)`.
+As of now the direct plotting of T-S and P-H phase diagram of the cycle is provided.
+It requires the `systems` to have the first as `MassSource(...)` and last variable as `MassSink(...)`.
 ```julia
 CoolPropCycles.PhasePlot(PhasePlotType_TS(),sol,systems,fluid)
 ```